 TUBERCULOSIS RISK ASSESSMENT AND EXAMINATION

-Employees and any volunteers with repeated or extended contact with children will be tested for tuberculosis using the Mantoux Tuberculin skin test or must provide a negative TB test conducted within the last four years or if tested positive for TB must furnish a certificate from a health provider that s/he is free from communicable TB prior to commencing employment or volunteering as required by Education Code Section 49406.
+Employees and any volunteers with repeated or extended contact with children will be assessed and examined (if necessary) for tuberculosis using the Mantoux Tuberculin skin test or must provide a negative TB test conducted within the last four years or if tested positive for TB must furnish a certificate from a health provider that s/he is free from communicable TB prior to commencing employment or volunteering as required by Education Code Section 49406.
 All employees will be retested for TB at least every four years.

 IMMUNIZATIONS